alinka955/activity-view/README.md

 ## Functionality
 While the map is open, one can press q ro quit it, h to see a help message, and any other key to refresh the map.

-Due to the shell function included as a separate file in the repository, it is possible to run this program from a command line.
+Due to the shell function included as a separate file in the repository, it is possible to run this program from a command line by typing ```activity-view```.

-sp

 That way it becomes accessible to all the users in the network.